Kinglord/ComfyUI_Slider_Sidebar/README.md

   - Every chkpt is different, so these settings won't be perfect for everyone, but these are also changable in settings
 - Click the (i) button for instant previews and help on any slider you're not sure about.
 - Download any slider you're missing right from the sidebar.
-- Node missing a slider you have or you make custom ones?
+- List missing a slider you have or you make custom ones?
 No problem!
-Easily add any LECO to the list.
+Easily add any LECO to the list via a button.
 - Super fast search / filter to find the sliders you want, and favorite the ones you like!
 - Use LECOs as "wildcards"!
 Throw in some sliders, hit randomize and have fun.
 - Have a favorite author you collect LECOs from?
 Want to compare similar LECOs?
 Never been easier!